moja-global/moja_global_docs/CONTRIBUTING.md

 ## How to Set Up the Documentation Website Locally?

-In order to set up the documentation website locally, make sure you have a [Github](github.com) account.
-If you do not have an existing Github account, we recommend you to create one.
+In order to set up the documentation website locally, make sure you have a [GitHub](github.com) account.
+If you do not have an existing GitHub account, we recommend you to create one.

 Here are the steps you can follow while setting up the documentation locally.